cloudmesh-community/fa18-523-60/project-report/report.md

 To build this model, we used the following steps:

-1. Cleaning the dataset.
+1. Cleaning the dataset

-2. Extract projects with success and failed states only.
+2. Extract projects with success and failed states only

 3. Explore dataset to predefine the classes